From fireworks, into the fire Guardsman becomes Independence Day hero

 “3Ds' ' is a common military acronym meaning distance, direction and description, a way military members communicate during combat situations.

-Ayer called 911, and passed on the information when he saw a silhouette moving in the house.
-He got off the phone and dashed into the house, finding a man who looked lost, and guided him out.
+Ayer called 911 and passed on the information when he saw a silhouette moving in the house.
+He got off the phone and dashed into the house.
+Finding a man who looked lost, he guided him out.
 Ayer continued to help by looking for anyone else lost in fire.

 Ayer isn’t a firefighter in his civilian life, or in the military, but when people are in need, the Soldiers of the Massachusetts National Guard are trained to respond.